 With work, it happens overnight.
 One day you work together and the next day you are not.
 And you are not talking.
 In another office, we had an office manager with whom I clicked well.
 We went to the gym together, had lunches, and shopped.
 Talked about all kinds of stuff.
 Then I was laid off, and she stayed.
 And we spoke on the messenger for a week or so and then stopped.
 A few years later I went back she was still there and everything was the same.
 Until she quit.
 And then again.
 Silence.

 Real or fake?

-Sometimes when I browse my Facebook friends – the collection of friends drifted away silently I wonder just like Jade in Mumlife were they ever my friends?
+Sometimes when I browse my Facebook friends – the collection of friends drifted away silently I wonder were they ever my friends?
 Or did we just settle with each other companies since one way or the other we were stuck with each other?

 There is a group of people that once were really tight friends group.
 I think there were about 30 of us, maybe even more and we did stuff all together weekly.
 There were fixed meeting places about 2-3 times per week when we all knew that some of us will be there.
 And not only there – we also interacted all the time in the chatroom*.
 This was a massively active period of my life and all those people have been drifting away from my life, imperceptibly.
 Sometimes I wonder did I used up all my socializing energy for life during my twenties?
 And it feels like a lifetime ago.

 I got most of them on my friend’s list still, but we hardly interact anymore.
 This once inseparable group was drifting away slowly, one by one.
 The weekly gatherings have disappeared and I am not even sure was the reason our bars closed?
 Did we grow old?